 Over a 2-year period, review and assess changes to the security plan and associated security procedures which appear to affect the ability of the safeguards program to prevent core damage.
 Determine if any changes decrease the effectiveness of the security plan or program, and if so, if those changes were reported to the NRC for approval prior to making the change.
 See IP 71130.04 for further inspection guidance.

-03.07 Evaluate the Third-Party Safety Culture Assessment.
+03.07 Evaluate the Licensee’s Third-Party Safety Culture Assessment.

 This step focuses on evaluating the quality of the third-party safety culture assessment (e.g., the methods used, sampling strategies, team qualifications, and the use of safety culture assessment protocols that are acceptable to the NRC).
 At such time that an industry safety culture assessment methodology is developed and found to be acceptable by the NRC, the guidance in this section will be evaluated for potential revisions to address the use of such a methodology.